Living in Douglas County, CO

 • Thinking About Moving to Douglas County, CO?

 While Douglas County, CO, has been a desirable place to live for many years, the cost of living has increased as a result.
 Compared to other cities in the U.S., on average living in Douglas County is roughly 40% more expensive.

 The main reason for this are the housing costs.
 As of January 1, 2021, the county has 136,815 residential units.
 Single family detached houses account for 75% of that total.
 Condos and townhouse represent 9.4% and Apartments 15.4%.

-The median home price is $630,000.
+The median home sales price is $691,000.
 However, homes can range from as low as $325,000 up to $7,500,000, based on the location and size of the home.
 There are many down payment options as well as alternatives to document qualifying income.
 The following chart shows the average or median sales price as of Sept.
 2021 from Redfin for 3 bedrooms or more home in these cities: